casellner/casellner.github.io/README.md

 ## Roadmap
 - Test some javascript to make a platformer within the website
-- add content to the site such as an "about me"
 - design a background and character for the platformer aspect
-- add a Bootstrap theme that matches
+- add a Bootstrap theme or CSS that matches platformer style

 ## Authors
 Colton Sellner